Much information is available about achieving a clear complexion on your face, but what can you use to heal skin problems occurring elsewhere?

 - Shave less often

-Many types of mild folliculitis can heal on their own in about two weeks.
+Many types of mild Folliculitis can heal in about two weeks.
 You can encourage this healing by:

 - Applying a warm compress to the affected area